CoolProp/CoolProp/Web/coolprop/wrappers/MathCAD/index.rst

     # Make the static library
     cmake --build . --config Release

-The .dll will be in the Release folder, copy it to ``C:/Program Files/PTC/Mathcad Prime 3.0/Custom functions``.
+The .dll will be in the Release folder, copy it to ``C:/Program Files/PTC/Mathcad Prime 3.0/Custom Functions``.